-- Children who have fevers (temperature of 100 degrees), vomiting or diarrhea are not able to stay in school.
+- Children who have fevers (temperature of 100.4 degrees), vomiting or diarrhea are not able to remain in school.
 It is best for children to be at home for 24 hours after these conditions resolve.

 - When medication must be administered during the school day, follow the medication policies.